PUGEAUTCam/MERN-Project-Les-Argonautes/README.md

 You will need to have Node and npm installed locally on your machine.
 Then Clone this repository.

+## Databse installation : MongoDB ##
+Go to the [MongoDb](https://www.mongodb.com/home) website and create an account.
+Once the account is created, create your database, making sure to configure it so that the user can run the application on his own machine with this configuration :

+`"Network Access -> Allow access from anywhere"`

+Once the database is created, you should have :
+* A database connection ID
+* A database connection password

+## Configuration of environment variables ##
+At the root of the backend folder, create an ".env" file in which your MongoDB connection credentials and environment variables :

+KEY_MONGODB = 'mongodb+srv://"dbUserName":"dbPassword"@groupomania.6i8a9gh.mongodb.net/Groupomania'
+PORT= 5500
+ACCESS_TOKEN_SECRET= 'random character string'

 ## Back end Installation ##
 Run npm install.
 From the "back" folder of the project, run the server with npm start.